-8. Periodic Reporting
+8.9.
+Periodic Reporting

-If an employee takes leave for more than two weeks, the City may require the employee to periodically report on his or her status and intent to return to work.
+If an employee takes leave for more than two weeksDepending on the employee's circumstances and/or medical documentation, the City may require the employee to periodically report on his or hertheir status and intent to return to work.

-9. Health Insurance
+9.10.
+Health Insurance

-During an FMLA of absence, while an employee is in an unpaid status and unable to pay their portion of contributions for health insurance, the City will pay the City's portion and the employee's portion of the cost as governed by FMLA regulations.
-Therefore, employees covered by the City's group health plan (medical, dental or vision) will continue to receive health insurance during family leave on the same basis as during regular employment.
+During an FMLA of absence, whileWhen an employee is provided group health insurance, the employee is entitled to the continuation of the insurance coverage during FMLA leave.
+If an employee is in an unpaid status and unable to pay their portion of contributions for health insurance, the City will pay the City's portion and the employee's portion of the cost as governed by FMLA regulations.
+Therefore, employees covered by the City's group health plan (medical, dental or vision) will continue to receive health insurance during familyFMLA leave on the same basis as during regular employment.
 An employee will be required to pay back the employee portion of cost paid by the City through a repayment plan regardless of whether the employee returns to work or does not.
 Employees that do not return to work after the leave will be required to pay back both the employee and the City portion of the insurance premiums unless failure to return to work was beyond the employee's control as governed by FMLA regulations.

-10. Other Insurance
+10.11.
+Other Insurance